Excellent Review of IT GIVES YOU STRENGTH from Doctor Who Online

-Below is a verbatim copy of the review from the Dr. Who website.
+Below is a verbatim copy of the review from the Doctor Who Online website.

 “It Gives You Strength by Philip Raymond Brown is a SciFi / Fantasy / Historical mash-up, set in New York during the Prohibition in the 1920's.